siakaramalegos/perf_workshop/perf.md

 <small>Check out Umar Hansa's free lesson here: https://www.youtube.com/watch?v=xWPMfcjhts8</small>

 Note: Inspect text, click on color box, unfurl contrast info. up/down arrow icon in color blocks area opens palette - can choose page colors and test alternates.
 Do background color picker.
 Accessibility tree in Accessibility pane.

 ---

+# ✏️ Exit Ticket ✏️

+-v-

+## Exercise: Why is YOUR site so slow?

+- Go to a website YOU work on.
+- Use DevTools or other tools to write down a list of things YOU might want to improve.

+Note: Does this process feel more comfortable now?

+---